 - How do I (or my student) learn about upcoming career events?

-- It’s very normal for students to experience difficulty when it comes to choosing a major.
-Many ND students enjoy and excel at a number of different subjects.
+It’s very normal for students to experience difficulty when it comes to choosing a major.
+Many Notre Dame students enjoy and excel at a number of different subjects.
 To help students narrow down their options, we encourage them to explore broadly and engage in self-assessment.
 Students should take a wide range of classes in their first year to ascertain which they truly enjoy most.
 Students should talk with older students and faculty to learn more about the disciplines that interest them the most.
 They should also take time to reflect on their values, interests, personality, and skills and gauge how those fit with the subject areas they are studying.
-Additionally, they can meet with a member of the Engage team in our office who can show them how to research careers and majors through our Online Resources.
-And, of course, they should meet with their First Year Advisor to discuss course requirements and curricula.
+Additionally, they can meet with a member of the Student Engagement team in our office who can show them how to research careers and majors through our Online Resources.
+And, of course, they should meet with their Academic Advisor to discuss course requirements and curricula.

 - Career development is a lifelong and unique process and constantly needs revisiting and revising.
-For these reasons, The Center for Career Development is dedicated to meeting the students where they are in the career development process.
+For these reasons, The Meruelo Family Center for Career Development is dedicated to meeting the students where they are in their career development process.
 Rather than taking a “grab and go” career approach, we’d like students to look within to help them determine how to outwardly move forward.